 “Ah yes, yes”, they would nod, adjust their longyi (local sarong-like skirt worn by men and women) and continue waddling down the street shading themselves from the mid-day sun with an umbrella in hand.

-We weren’t hassled, or bothered.
-No one tugged us on our shirts, or offered us a slew of services/products like they typically in the nearby Bangkok or Kuala Lumpur.
+We weren’t hassled or bothered.
+No one tugged us on our shirts or offered us a slew of services/products like they typically in the nearby Bangkok or Kuala Lumpur.
 Most vendors didn’t even bother to greet us.
-These street markets weren’t here for the tourists.
-They were the lifeline of the locals, those unphased by the recent economic developments who were carrying on with life as if they were back in late 1900’s.

 Walking through the flurry of activity, we almost felt invisible.
 But not for long.

-But despite being one of the most tourist attractions in Yangon, Bogyoke was still a great place for us to stock up on the local fashion must-haves (i.e. the longiys) and sample some great local street food.
-Papaya salad and freshly squeezed orange juice?
-Don’t mind if we do.
+But despite being one of the most tourist attractions in Yangon, Bogyoke is still a great place to stock up on the local fashion must-haves (i.e. the longiys) and sample some great local street food.
+Oh- and you should definitely try the papaya salad and freshly squeezed orange juice!

 Mornings in Yangon were all about tea.
 If you ask us, it should be that way in every country, but in Myanmar, tea was unlike anything we’ve tasted before.
 It was dark, strong, and served with a spoonful of mind-numbingly sweet condensed milk.

-That evening it was back to tea, but not the kind we’d ever tried before.
-Under the blanket of a warm September night, while sitting at a tiny street-side plastic table somewhere along 19th Street, we tried our first tea leaf salad, a local specialty that would soon become our favourite dish in Myanmar.
-Take fermented tea leafs (yes, that’s a thing), add cabbage, lots of crunchy bits, season with lime and fish sauce.
+Take fermented tea leaves (yes, that’s a thing), add cabbage, lots of crunchy bits, season with lime and fish sauce.
 The result is a simple yet incredibly delicious snack that you’ll find on every menu in every restaurant across the country.
-(If it’s not on the menu, simply ask… trust us, they all have it)
+(If it’s not on the menu, simply ask… trust us, they all have it).

 Some said that the most authentic, culturally rich experience a visitor can have in Myanmar, is the Yangon Circular Train, a local commuter train that serves the Yangon Metropolitan area.
 The ride promised to be slow, yet full of activity inside and outside the carriage.